zesk/build/docs/tools/usage.md

 - `2` - Argument error
 - `0` - Success
+### `usageArgumentLink` - Validates a value is not blank and is a link

+Validates a value is not blank and is a link
+Upon success, outputs the file name

+- Location: `bin/build/tools/usage.sh`

+#### Arguments

+- `usageFunction` - Required.
+Function.
+Run if usage fails
+- `variableName` - Required.
+String.
+Name of variable being tested
+- `variableValue` - Required.
+String.
+Path to a link file.
+- `noun` - Optional.
+String.
+Noun used to describe the argument in errors, defaults to `link`

+#### Exit codes

+- `2` - Argument error
+- `0` - Success
 ### `usageArgumentFileDirectory` - Validates a value is not blank and is a file

 Validates a value is not blank and is a file path with a directory that exists.
 Upon success, outputs the file name.